Guide to natural food supplements

 Ever more effective food supplements, the liposomal revolution

 You have recently discovered a new form of food supplements called liposomal.
 This new formulation aims to reinforce the effects of the active ingredients contained in the food supplements.
 The liposome allows in fact a targeted action and an ideal absorption of the active substance by the body.

 The cornerstone of orthomolecular therapy, the liposome is a lipid vesicle used to transport the active ingredient into the heart of cells.
-Able to penetrate the cell membrane and resist enzymatic attack, the liposome protects the substance it contains in order to deliver it where the body really needs it.
+Able to penetrate the cell membrane and resist enzymatic attacks, the liposome protects the substance it contains in order to deliver it where the body really needs it.
 The creator of Orthomolecular Medicine, Linus Pauling, was convinced that vitamin deficiencies were the cause of many disorders and diseases.
-His work on Vitamin C, now available in liposomal form, gave rise to this new form of medicine, which he himself described as "biologically correct", i.e. based on the bioavailability of natural principles.
+His work on Vitamin C, now available in liposomal form, gave birth to this new form of medicine which he himself described as "biologically correct", i.e. based on the bioavailability of natural principles.

 The liposome is now widely used in cosmetics, but also in the field of food supplements.
 The liposomal form, when applied to vitamin C or curcumin for example, allows the formulation of highly effective supplements.
 As it can also carry enzymes, genes and antibodies, the liposome is the subject of much research in the fields of vaccination, cancer and gene therapy.

 In terms of supplementation, vitamin C is one of the most widely used vitamins.
 In liposomal form, it is made up of ascorbates and flavonoids, exactly like the one contained in fruits and vegetables.
 It is globally better tolerated by the organism and in particular at the intestinal level and consequently better assimilated.
 This new generation vitamin C has a reinforced anti-free radical action and allows to fill effectively the deficiencies in vitamin C responsible for migraines, bone pains and even immunity problems.